Alvearie/de-identification/docs/masking-providers.md

    a data element that stores the spoken languages of individuals, GENERALIZE can be configured to replace all languages that are not listed as **Spanish** or **English**, with value **Other**.

+It is also possible to configure *null* as the replacement value.
+This supports removing prohibited values from the input data.

    **Options supported by GENERALIZE**